 The Battle of Coronel, November 1st 1914 – Part 1

-Today, November 1st 2019, is the 100th anniversary of the Battle of Coronel, the first defeat to be suffered at sea by Britain’s Royal Navy in a century.
-It was fought in stormy seas and fading light off the coast of Chile and was to result in the loss of over 1600 men.
+The Battle of Coronel, the first defeat to be suffered at sea by Britain’s Royal Navy in a century, was fought in stormy seas and fading light off the coast of Chile and was to result in the loss of over 1600 men.
 The circumstances were dramatic – and tragic – in the extreme.

 The tragic HMS Good Hope (Attribution unknown – found on Pinterest)